kalamkitty/pands-project/README.md

 The purpose of the dataset was to identify species of the Iris flower based on their attributes, however nowadays, it is used worldwide by those who pratice data science.
 It is an open source dataset with very few variables which makes data visualisation easy.
 There is a balance of data (50 measurements of each variable) and no missing data (Qureshi,2021)

 The attributes (variables) that distinguish each type of iris plant are
-      1. Sepal length in cm
+      * Sepal length in cm
-      2. Sepal width in cm
+      * Sepal width in cm
-      3. Petal width in cm
+      * Petal width in cm
-      4. Petal length in cm
+      * Petal length in cm
-      5. Class
+      * Class
-         -- Iris Setonsa
+         - Iris Setonsa
-         -- Iris Versicolour
+         - Iris Versicolour
-         -- Iris Virginica
+         - Iris Virginica

 ## 2. Task

 The task is to research and analyse this data set using Python, produce visual representation of the data and summarise the findings.
- * summary of each variable to a single text file (overview of entire data set)
+ * Summary of each variable to a single text file (overview of entire data set)
  * Histogram of each vairable to png files
  * Scatter plot for each pair of vairables
  * Any other analysis